panta82/single-plate-boilerplate/README.md

 Boilerplates are available as loose files inside `src/boilerplates`.
 They are auto-loaded during build.

-See `express.js` for example what a boilerplate can export.
+See `express.js` for an example of what a boilerplate can export.

 ### License